MysteryPancake/Houdini-OpenCL/README.md

 To take advantage of OpenCL fully, you must know how OpenCL runs operations.

-## How OpenCL runs operations
+## How OpenCL runs

-OpenCL runs in parallel, so operations never run in order.
+OpenCL runs in parallel.
+Unlike in VEX, operations cannot run in order.

 This makes OpenCL a bad choice for any algorithm that requires order.
 Such algorithms should be run in VEX instead.